terramate-io/terramate/docs/terraform-generation.md

 # Terraform Code Generation

-Terramate provides a way to integrate its [globals](globals.md) and [metadata](metadata.md) on Terraform code by allowing you to generate arbitrary terraform code that leverages Terramate data.
+Terramate provides a way to integrate its [globals](globals.md) and [metadata](metadata.md) in Terraform code by allowing you to generate arbitrary terraform code that leverages Terramate data.
 The generated code can then be composed/referenced by any Terraform code inside a stack.